indrekots/aws-workshop/README.md

 [A subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html) is a range of IP addresses in your VPC.
 You can create AWS resources, such as EC2 instances, in specific subnets.

-In AWS VPC dashboard, select subnet tab and create 7 subnets.
+In AWS VPC dashboard, select the subnet tab and create 7 subnets.
 Use a naming convention so that subnets are easily distinguishable (e.g. `<your-name>-app-1`).

-* created subnets should be in your newly created VPC
+The created subnets should be in your newly created VPC

+> [!TIP]
-* use your own scheme for allocating an IPv4 CIDR block for each subnet, e.g. `10.10.1.0/24` for `<your-name>-dmz-1` and `10.10.2.0/24` for `<your-name>-dmz-2`
+> Use your own scheme for allocating an IPv4 CIDR block for each subnet, e.g. `10.10.1.0/24` for `<your-name>-dmz-1` and `10.10.2.0/24` for `<your-name>-dmz-2`

 * create 2 subnets for DMZ, place them in different availability zones

 > [!NOTE]